AugustinJose1221/FPGA-Build/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The designed architecture generates a video having a wider feild of view by stitching two video input based on features and keypoints.
 In simple terms, the output generated will be a panorama but with video.
 The architecture is optimized such that the output can be produced in real-time.

+### Algorithm
 The figure below illustrates the block diagram of the system depicting each step of the algorithm.

 ![Block Diagram](https://github.com/AugustinJose1221/FPGA-Build/blob/beta/img/System%20Design.jpg)